-Sexually suggestive photographs are NOT authorized for display outside of the individual locker or cabinet.
-Provocative pictures, posters, cartoons, and any items cut out of magazines may not be displayed on the bulletin boards or in any cell or dorm.
+Sexually suggestive photographs are NOT authorized for display.
+Provocative pictures, posters, cartoons, and any items cut out of magazines may not be displayed on the bulletin boards or on the walls of any cell or dorm.

 Showers are available every day, but inmates may not be in the shower during an official count.